Academic Policies and Procedures

 - Original official transcripts from all colleges, universities or professional schools previously attended, translated into English

-- TOEFL score of 500 or higher on the paper-based test or 173 or higher on the computer-based test (Walsh’s institutional identification number for the TOEFL is 1926.)
+- TOEFL score of 500 or higher on the paper-based test, 173 or higher on the computer-based test, or 62 or higher on the Internet test.
+Minimum IELTS score of 5.5

-- Walsh’s financial statement indicating that the funds exist and will be available to pay for the first academic year
+- Walsh's Certification of Financial Responsibility indicating that the funds exist and will be available to pay for the first academic year, supported by financial statements.

 - The student must meet all program specific admission criteria.